arfc/osier/paper/paper.md

 infrastructure.
 An equitable, or just, transition further requires the recognition of the people and communities directly affected by this transition.
-However, public preferences may be ignored during decision-making processes related energy infrastructure due to a lack of technical rigor or expertise [@johnson:2021].
+However, public preferences may be ignored during decision-making processes related to energy infrastructure due to a lack of technical rigor or expertise [@johnson:2021].
 This challenge is further complicated by the fact that people have and express preferences over many dimensions simultaneously.
 Multi-objective optimization offers a method to help decision makers and